danielbodnar/awesome-stars/README.md

 ## server

+- [svenstaro/miniserve](https://github.com/svenstaro/miniserve) - 🌟 For when you really just want to serve some files over HTTP right now!
 - [python-openapi/openapi-core](https://github.com/python-openapi/openapi-core) - Openapi-core is a Python library that adds client-side and server-side support for the OpenAPI v3.0 and OpenAPI v3.1 specification.
 - [vhodges/stitcherd](https://github.com/vhodges/stitcherd) - Dynamic content for mostly static sites.
 - [HapticX/happyx](https://github.com/HapticX/happyx) - Macro-oriented asynchronous web-framework written in Nim with ♥